Digp/veriNA3d-dev/README.md

 `queryEntryList`: Returns the whole list of PDB IDs in the database

+`queryObsoleteList`: Returns the list of Obsolete PDB IDs in the database

 `cleanByPucker`: From the output of pipeNucData subsets a desired subset of nucleotides in a given puckering conformation &nbsp;